A beginners guide to Social Impact Bonds (SIBs)

 Return on investment depends on whether or not the social outcome improves.
 If it does, the outcome payer repays the investors for their initial investment plus a return for the financial risks they took.

-Development impact bonds (DIBs) are a type of Social Outcomes Contract common in low- and middle-income countries, in which investors advance fund development programmes with returns linked to specific development goals.
+Development Impact Bonds (DIBs) are a type of Social Outcomes Contract common in low- and middle-income countries, in which investors advance fund development programmes with returns linked to specific development goals.
 The lead outcomes payer in a DIB is external to the country, typically an official development partner, but occasionally a philanthropic foundation.